douyangyd/CRTpowerdist/README.md

 The previous version are named during the development process and will not be published

-This is a package for calculate attained power and construted power distributions for unequal cluster-size, cross-sectional stepped-wedge and parallel cluster randomized trials, with or without stratification.
+This is a package for calculating attained power and constructing power distributions for unequal cluster-size, cross-sectional stepped-wedge and parallel cluster randomized trials, with or without stratification.
 Allowed outcome types are: continuous (Gaussian), binary and count.

 <p>&nbsp;</p>